structured-query-language/structured-query-language.github.io/whats-eating-up-your-snowflake-warehouse-part-2.md

 Armed with `query_parameterized_hash` we will write a `match_recognize` query to identify queries that are getting worse progressively.
 Snowflake’s `MATCH_RECOGNIZE` clause can perform Pattern Matching over a set of rows. `MATCH_RECOGNIZE` does this by assigning labels to events, finding the events within an ordered partition, and pulling out any sequences that match the given pattern.
 In our case, we need a identify a sequence of execution of the same query where the execution time is increasing each time the query is executed.

 ### match_recognize SQL query

+The following `match_recognize` can be used to identify queries that are progessively getting worse rapidly.

 ```sql
 with query_history as (